 How to keep our beaches clean with reusable containers

-One way to prevent the amount of trash left behind and to keep our beaches clean is to think carefully about what you take there in the first place.
-When thinking about how to keep your beach clean, avoid bringing unnecessary items to reduce the risk of leaving them behind, unintentionally or not.
-Invest in reusable water bottles that can be used for lots of different activities, and use Tupperware containers to carry your food instead of tinfoil or plastic wrap.
+Prevent the amount of trash left behind and keep our beaches clean by thinking carefully about what you take with you.
+When thinking about how to keep your beach clean, there are eco-friendly items to use.
+Invest in reusable water bottles and use Tupperware containers to carry your food instead of tinfoil or plastic wrap.

-Some trash is bound to be produced by your trip to the beach, but sometimes the local beach doesn’t have adequate waste disposal and recycling services, so pack a trash bag with you to make sure you throw everything away, and easily hold onto it until you find somewhere to dispose of it properly.
+Some trash is bound to be produced by your trip to the beach.
+Keep the beaches clean by packing a trash bag with you to make sure you throw everything away.
 Keep the beach clean easily!

 Another major cause of water pollution comes from cigarette butts.
-Putting cigarettes out in the sand and leaving them there increases the likelihood that they’ll blow into the sea, where they release toxins and pollutants, as well as generally adversely affect water quality and marine life.
+Putting cigarettes out in the sand and leaving them there increases the likelihood that they’ll blow into the sea.
+From where they release toxins and pollutants, adversely affecting water quality and marine life.

 A test conducted found that just one cigarette butt releases enough toxins to kill over 50% of the fish exposed to it for 24 hours.
-Moreover, their physical similarity to insects mean fish will consume them, and since they’re unable to digest them, they will stay in their stomachs forever.
+Moreover, their physical similarity to insects means fish will consume cigarette butts.
+Since they’re unable to digest them, they will stay in their stomachs forever.

 So how can we keep our beaches clean?
-Avoiding all of this is as simple as investing in a portable ashtray, which you can then empty into the garbage when you dispose of all your other waste.
+Invest in a portable ashtray, which you can empty into the garbage when you dispose of all your other waste.

 Avoid bringing and using plastic to keep beaches clean